AbdullahDev0/langchain-chatbot-react-app/README.md

 - 🧠 **Powered by LangChain for AI-driven chat interactions**
 - 🔓 **Open-source under the Mozilla Public License 2.0 (MPL 2.0)**

+AI chatbot was originally built to support four powerful chat modes, making it highly adaptable for different use cases:

+1. Simple Chat – Standard AI-powered Q&A interactions for general conversations.

+2. Contextual Chat – Maintains conversation history to provide context-aware responses across multiple interactions.

+3. Document-Based Chat – Allows users to upload documents (PDF, DOC, TXT), with retrieval powered by vector stores (PostgreSQL/Redis) for efficient search and knowledge extraction.

+4. Agent-Assisted Chat (Tavily Search) – Enables real-time web search using Tavily API, providing the latest information from the internet.

 ## Installation (NPM Package)

 You can install the package from NPM: